MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/gaming/unity.md

 ## Update the Unity SDK

-Update your project's version of the MetaMask Unity SDK to ensure that your project uses the SDK's latest functionalities and improvements.
+Update your project's version of the MetaMask Unity SDK to ensure that your project uses the latest SDK functionalities and improvements.
 To update the SDK to the latest version available on the Unity Asset Store:

 1. Update and import the latest package using the Unity Package Manager.